urbanopt/urbanopt.github.io/usage/run_project.md

     ```terminal
     uo -p <FOLDERNAME>
     ```
+    This creates a project folder with an example FeatureFile, and downloads weather files to the Weather folder for the sample FeatureFile.

+    Alternatively, create an empty base project folder by using:
+    ```terminal
+    uo -e -p <FOLDERNAME>
+    ```
+    This creates project folder without an example FeatureFile and an empty weather folder.
+You can download weather files and add to this folder from energyplus.net/weather.
 1. Put your [FeatureFile](../overview/definitions.md) in the root of the folder you just created, or use the provided example.
 1. For all following commands you must be _inside the project directory_ you created in step 1.
 1. Create [ScenarioFiles](../overview/definitions.md) for all Features in the FeatureFile based off the example _mappers_ using: